 Support for incoming students

 If you require help at the start of your studies or later, you find support:

 Right before the start of the winter term lectures, an orientation week offers help for the first steps to take.
 Here you learn the basics about studying at FAU, you learn about the campus and the city, and you have the opportunity to meet the relevant contact people and fellow students.

 The orientation week took place 10 – 17 October 2019.

-If you wish to be in regular contact with local students and to get support from one during the first weeks and throughout your time studying in Erlangen or Nürnberg, please contact the international office of the faculty.
+If you wish to be in regular contact with local students and to get support from one during the first weeks and throughout your time studying in Erlangen or Nürnberg, please register and contact the international office of the faculty.
 We will team you up with a suitable buddy to help you find your way around and meet new people.

 Some study courses offer tutorials for incoming students.Tutorials offered in English taught programmes: English Studies and North American Studies.
 In a familiar atmosphere, in regular meetings normally once a week and in a familiar atmosphere, participants have the opportunity to delve deeper into the basics of the subject you study and to pose any question you might have around the subject:

 - reading of basic texts an texts of your choice

 - repetition of the most important scientific terms and methods

 Please contact the coordinator of your master programme, when it is among those offering such tutorial.